GrizzHacks/Beginners-Portal/Tic-Tac-Toe/README.md

 <h2>Coding Our Game</h2>
     <h3> Lets take a look at our TicTacToe.py file. </h3>
-     Looks a litte empty, right?
+	<p>Looks a litte empty, right?
 Well, you know how we were discussing NumPy, Random, and Time?
-Let's create a way to use them in our file by typing
+Let's create a way to use them in our file by typing </p>
-     ```
-     import numpy as np
+	<code>import numpy as np
 	import random from time
-     import sleep
+	import sleep</code>
-     ```
-      There's a lot going on there, right?
-All we're really saying is "Hey, I want these packages/modules."
-So we bring them in through the keyword `import`.
-When we use the keyword `as,` we're telling the compilor "When I write np, I'm actually calling the NumPy package."
-As for `from,` we're selecting a specific function from the time module to import, rather than bringing in the entire thing.
-    If you notice your system is unable to import numpy, make sure you've installed it correctly.
-An important part of being a programmer is knowing how to solve problems, including errors like this.
-Go to your favorite search engine and try to solve the issue.
-If you have difficulties, reach out to those around you.

-   <h3> Awesome!
-The first step is done! </h3>
-   <p> Now comes the hard part: where do we start? </p>